St Peter’s Basilica is one of the largest churches in the world.

 More than 5 Million tourists visit this Roman Basilica every year.

-Here are some St Peter’s Basilica facts, we are sure you didn’t know –
+Here are some St Peter’s Basilica facts we are sure you didn’t know –

 St Peter’s Basilica facts

-Some are documented St Peter’s facts and some are just legends or myths.
+Some are documented St Peter’s facts, and some are just legends or myths.

 For example, did you know the Pietà in St Peter’s Basilica is the only work Michelangelo ever signed?

-Some of these facts are academic and some are just fun trivia.
+Some of these facts are academic, and some are just fun trivia.

 1. The current Basilica is NOT the original Basilica

-The current St. Peter’s Basilica, is not the original Basilica of St. Peter.
-The original Basilica was built by Emperor Constantine, the Roman empire’s first Christian emperor.
+The current St. Peter’s Basilica is not the original Basilica of St. Peter.
+The original Basilica was built by Emperor Constantine, the Roman Empire’s first Christian emperor.

 He built the Basilica in the 4th century on the spot where St Peter was believed to be buried.

-However, by the early Renaissance, the church was falling apart and was in serious despair.
+However, the church was falling apart by the early Renaissance and was in serious despair.

-It was then that Pope Julius II decided to tear down the old structure and build a new Basilica in its place.
+Then, Pope Julius II decided to tear down the old structure and build a new Basilica in its place.

 2. St Peter’s Basilica houses Michelangelo’s Pieta